 “Everybody seems to be onboard but really [the challenge is] going back [to those communities], making sure that, first of all, people integrate it in their own habits.
 Behavior change is hard to implement because it does take extra work; making sure that they’re using [the filters] well, cleaning it,” she says.
 “But as we’re growing, as we’re being more accountable to a lot of government agencies—not only for compliance but for proper monitoring as well because we’re providing a service to Filipinos—we also have to be compliant to certain requirements and take that up a notch and be more diligent about, for example, how we find communities that we partner with and do the projects with.”

 While Waves for Water’s strength lies in disaster response, they’ve come to realize that addressing the bigger problem means having to dip their toes into community development; going in deeper, being more rigorous, revisiting the filters, evaluating their actual impact.

 There have been a lot of successes over the past few years, stories of people whose general health and quality of life have flourished, but a lot of failure as well: abandoned filters, kits that were hogged by those who were supposedly put in charge to take care of them.
 Plenty of heartbreaks, I’m sure.
 It seems like such a tall order for a team as small as they are.
 But they are passionate enough, willing to absorb those losses, pull up their bootstraps and do the work.

 Carlo understands that it isn’t a perfect system, not yet anyway.
 You learn with every iteration.
 Hardened by experience but still optimistic, he boils it down simply: You do what you can.

-Originally published as “Making Waves” in Volume 6.
+Originally published in GRID Volume 06.